 Termination for reporting abuse or retaliation: In California, it is unlawful to fire an employee for reporting illegal activity, filing a workers' compensation claim, filing complaints about workplace safety, or reporting violations of the state's labor code, such as failing to provide employees with necessary breaks, mealtimes, and overtime.

 Start collecting details that will serve as evidence when you file your lawsuit as soon as possible after your termination.
-It's important to act fast because you won't be allowed to return to work once you've left.
+Acting fast is important because you won't be allowed to return to work once you've left.
 The name and contact information of the person who made the decision to terminate your job, as well as the specified reason for the termination, are among the specifics you can gather.

 You should also collect the names and contact information of colleagues or those who witnessed the events.
 You can also gather any records that can help you show that the termination was unlawful, such as emails, files, or text messages.

-Our prescreened California employment attorneys will usually listen to the particulars of your situation for free and explain your legal options for redress under the state's employment and civil rights laws.
-Your wrongful termination lawyer will document your employment application, employee handbook, any arrangement you entered into with the employer about your employment for the case.
-Your official job description, proof of pre-employment screening, your resume, payroll records, and colleagues that have detailed knowledge about your working situation are all examples of facts that your counsel will consider while considering your case.
+Our prescreened employment attorneys in Los Angeles will usually listen to the particulars of your situation for free and explain your legal options for redress under the state's employment and civil rights laws.
+Your Employment Lawyer in Los Angeles will document your employment application, employment handbook, and any arrangement you entered into with the employer about your employment for the case.
+Your official job description, proof of pre-employment screening, your resume, payroll records, and colleagues with detailed knowledge about your working situation are all facts that your counsel will consider while considering your case.

 If FEHA doesn't take your case, you must file a "Notice of the Right to Sue" with them.
 California Department of Fair Employment and Housing may provide this within a year of the incident of unfair termination you want to take to court.

 If you file a complaint with the state, the department will determine whether or not to look into the matter.
-If the agency fails to prosecute the case, you have the option of filing a lawsuit in state civil court or filing a federal complaint.
+If the agency fails to prosecute the case, you can file a lawsuit in state civil court or a federal complaint.

-If the agency investigates the complaint, you have the option of using the employer's dispute resolution services.
-In the event that your case is not resolved, the department will file a wrongful termination lawsuit on your behalf.
+If the agency investigates the complaint, you can use the employer's dispute resolution services.
+If your case is not resolved, the department will file a wrongful termination lawsuit on your behalf.

 You have one year from the day you filed the Notice of Right to Sue to bring a wrongful termination case in court.
 If the department refuses to prosecute the case, the claim will not be forwarded to the federal government, and you will not be represented at the state trial.

-Wrongful termination is a civil tort, which means that plaintiffs must file their cases in civil courts and demand damages from the responsible parties.
-In wrongful termination proceedings, both economic and non-economic damages may be recovered.
-Claimants' out-of-pocket costs as a result of the unfair terminations are referred to as economic damages.
+Labor Law Wrongful Termination is a civil tort, which means that plaintiffs must file their cases in civil courts and demand damages from the responsible parties.
+In Labor law wrongful termination proceedings, both economic and non-economic damages may be recovered.
+Claimants' out-of-pocket costs due to the wrongful terminations are referred to as economic damages.